Small Chicken Bacon Ranch

 - Large No Brainer Deluxe

 Onions, green peppers, mushrooms, italian sausage, ham, and pepperoni.
-Covered with whole milk-mozzarella cheese.$18.99
+Covered with whole milk-mozzarella cheese.$15.99

 - Large Buffalo Chicken

 Slow-smoked chicken breast over our signature mild sauce.
 Covered with whole milk-mozzarella cheese.
-Served with a side of Stoner's homemade ranch.$17.99
+Served with a side of Stoner's homemade ranch.$15.99

 - Large BBQ Chicken

 Slow-smoked chicken breast over our signature sweet BBQ sauce.
-Covered with whole milk-mozzarella cheese.$17.99
+Covered with whole milk-mozzarella cheese.$15.99

 - Large Veggie

 Banana peppers, onions, green pepper, mushroom, fresh spinach, fresh tomato & black olives.
-Covered with whole milk-mozzarella cheese.$18.99
+Covered with whole milk-mozzarella cheese.$15.99

 - Large Hawaiian